Section 5. Applications

 Section 5.2.1.
 Reference Points - Virtual and Synthetic AIS AtoN

 Virtual and Predicted Synthetic AIS AtoN can help validate the accuracy of navigation equipment, particularly in situations where a discrepancy is observed between the radar echo and the position of the AIS AtoN symbol (refer to the validation process at Section 4.4).
-To this end, a diamond-shaped schematic has been developed using Virtual and Predicted Synthetic aids to navigation (see Figure 5-5).
+To this end, a diamond-shaped schematic has been developed using Virtual and Predicted Synthetic AtoN (see Figure 5-5).
 This schematic contains the following information to help validate broadcast positions:

 • The name of the AIS AtoN;